Joel89899/Animation/README.md

 ## 1. Burger Ad
 This is a simple Ad created on Blender.
-This  project showcases one ability to create animate objects and use various animators.
+This  project showcases one ability to create animate objects and use various modifiers like subdivision, collision, cloth, and solidify modifiers.

 ## Images